okta/odyssey/packages/docs/components/radio-button.md

 <div class="docskit--desc">

-> To avoid confusion as to whether a radio button group is required or not, authors are encouraged to specify the attribute on all the radio buttons in a group. - <cite><a href="https://www.w3.org/TR/html5/forms.html#the-required-attribute">W3</a></cite>
+> <span class="fpo negative">To avoid confusion as to whether a radio button group is required or not, authors are encouraged to specify the attribute on all the radio buttons in a group. - <cite><a href="https://www.w3.org/TR/html5/forms.html#the-required-attribute">W3</a></cite></span>

 </div>